kamailio/kamailio-wiki/docs/tutorials/dns/dnssec.md

 serving `domainA.com` will do DNS lookup do discover the IP address of `domainB.com`

-One easy way to test is to use a Open DNS resolver that provides Recursive DNSSEC capabilities.
+One easy way to test is to use an Open DNS resolver that provides Recursive DNSSEC capabilities.
 One of those is `8.8.8.8` ( Google Open DNS).
 As per the FAQ, DNSSEC support is enabled (<https://developers.google.com/speed/public-dns/faq#dnssec>)